 Centers at NIU

-All students, faculty, staff and community members are welcome to visit the Latino Resource Center, Asian American Center, Center for Black Studies, Gender and Sexuality Resource Center, Disability Resource Center and Center for Student Assistance.
+All students, faculty, staff and community members are welcome and encouraged to engage with the Latino Resource Center, Asian American Center, Center for Black Studies, Gender and Sexuality Resource Center, Disability Resource Center and Center for Student Assistance.

 Finances